mfkimbell/high-level-system-design-notes/README.md

 #### Server Cache
 * Regional storage of data in RAM or Memory of servers
 * This cannot be cleared by the client

 #### CDN (Content Delivery Network)
+* Globally distributed network of proxy servers Serving content from CDNs can significantly improve performance in two ways:
+1. Users receive content from data centers close to them
+2. Your servers do not have to serve requests that the CDN fulfills

 * CDN can only store **Static** content. (images, videos, html, js)
+* CDNs are best utliized when your application has a lot of static content to deliver
 * We WOULD do this for all the data in the Origin Server, but some data will be different for each user: we wouldn't store dynamic content, like a twitter feed, or very secure content, like passwords
 * Some requests are marked "prviate" meaning they aren't allowed on CDN (passwords)
 * Fouses on Global delivery of content
 * Removes strain on the **Origin Server** and increases availability
-* **AWS Cloudfront** edge locations, howver, CAN do computation.
+* **AWS Cloudfront** edge locations, howver, CAN do computation/dynamic content.
 (Ex: Lambda at Edge)

 #### CDN Pull vs Push
-* Push means when the origin server recieves a request, it pushes to **all** CDN nodes
+* Push CDNs means when the origin server recieves a request, it pushes to **all** CDN nodes
-* Pull acts more like a traditional cache, only updating the CDN where a request is made with the data it requested
+* Pull CDNs acts more like a traditional cache, only updating the CDN where a request is made with the data it requested
 * Pull makes a reqeust to CDN, has a miss, and then acts as a proxy, sending the response to the Origin Server
+* sites with **heavy traffic** favor **Pull CDNS**
+* **TTL (Time to Live)** Decides when the cached content gets removed.
+Could be every hour for exmaple.

+#### Disadvantage(s)
+* CDN costs could be significant depending on traffic, although this should be weighed with additional costs you would incur not using a CDN.
+* Content might be stale if it is updated before the TTL expires it.
+* CDNs require changing URLs for static content to point to the CDN.

 ## Redit / Memcached
 * regardless of where its stored, (the main server's memory/RAM or a separate server's memory/RAM), it's always stored in **RAM / MEMORY**